Are you at risk for osteoporosis?

 Throughout our lives, our bodies use minerals, including calcium and phosphorus, to make new bone that replaces older, less healthy bone.
 These factors affect bone health:

 - Vitamin D. Helps maintain a normal calcium balance.
 Our bodies make vitamin D, but need sunlight to activate it.
 People who live in northern climates or spend a lot of time indoors are at high risk for vitamin D deficiency.
-It is not usually found in food, but many dairy products are fortified with it.
+It is not usually found in food, except for small amounts in fatty fish, but many dairy products are fortified with it.
 You can take a daily, over-the-counter vitamin D2 or D3 supplement of 800-1,000 IU per day to reach adequate levels.

 - Calcium.
 Found in many foods: dairy products, dark-green vegetables, beans, fish, nuts.
 Most adults need 1,000 mg per day; women older than 50 and men older than 70 generally need 1,200 mg daily.
 If you do not get enough calcium from your food, take a supplement, such as calcium carbonate or calcium citrate.
 Certain medications affect calcium absorption, so you may need a higher dose.